 Observability Dashboard

-Observability Dashboard allows you to scrutinize the AI capabilities employed by Copilot, Autopilot Knowledge, and Autopilot.
-The dashboard provides comprehensive insights into the performance of the generative responses, enabling you to identify areas for improvement and optimize your operations.
+Observability Dashboard allows you to analyze the AI capabilities used by Copilot, Autopilot Knowledge, and Autopilot (Omelia).
+The dashboard provides comprehensive insights into the generative response performance, enabling you to identify areas for improvement and optimize your operations.

 Copilot

-The Observability Dashboard for Copilot provides information about generative responses, Copilot for Agents Queries, and AutoSummary.
+The Observability Dashboard for Copilot provides information about AI Agents (Cognigy) for Process Automation (Task Assist) Performance Metrics, generative responses, Copilot for Agents Queries, and Automated Summary (AutoSummary).

 -